 Douglas County Emergency Communications (DCEC) 911 is a division of the Douglas County Sheriff's Office.
-DCEC operates with the discretion of a user board consisting of the contract agencies.
-DCEC is staffed with an Operations Manager, three shift supervisors and sixteen telecommunicators.
+DCEC is staffed with an Operations Manager, three shift supervisors and seventeen telecommunicators.
 The shift supervisors are on duty or available by cell phone 24 hours a day.
-The division is commanded by Undersheriff Jeff Frieze.
+The division is managed by Operations Manager Heather Gray and is commanded by Lt.
+Brad O'Dell.

 DCEC is the 911 answering point for all of Douglas County.
 The communications center receives and dispatches calls for police, fire and Emergency Medical Services (EMS).
 All telecommunicators are Emergency Medical Dispatch (EMD) certified, using state approved pre-arrival instructions.